DovetailSoftware/bolt/iis6.md

 ### Enable Parent Paths

-Parent Paths need to be enabled when an asp page includes a script with a path containing a ".."
+Parent Paths need to be enabled when an ASP page includes a script with a path containing a ".."
 An example would be:

 	<!--#include file="../include/inc_room.asp"-->